agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

-In order to do so, it is necessary to make a backup of the original page, AgileDialogsKendoRuntime.aspx, y modify its contents (adding new elements to the page, adding features to the existing ones, etc…).
+In order to do so, it is necessary to make a backup of the original page, AgileDialogsKendoRuntime.aspx, y modify its contents (adding new elements to the page, adding features to the existing ones, etc.).

 To activate a customized .aspx page, we should modify the *web.config* configuration.